Workshop: Effective Data Visualisation

 Using API for Research

-Graphic for a workshop titled ‘Getting Started with Descriptive Statistics.’
-The background is a black-and-white photograph of people reading and working in a library.
-A large magenta ampersand featuring an illustration of Ada Lovelace is placed on the left.
+Graphic for a workshop titled ‘Foundations of Webscraping.’
+The background is a black-and-white photograph of students working together in a design studio with maps and models.
+A large teal ampersand featuring an illustration of Ada Lovelace is placed on the left.
 The logo of the Centre for Data, Culture & Society (DCS) appears in the top right corner.